AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Radio Buttons for Forms_______________

-The page you're reading is an early version of an explanation of how to put radio buttons on a form.
+The page you're reading explains how to put radio buttons on a form.
 This can be useful to help users enter only valid data.
-For instance, if your database is about people, and you want to record the gender of each person, radio buttons, one for "male", one for "female", to click might be a good solution.
+For instance, if your database is about people, and you want to record the gender of each person, radio buttons for "male" and "female" might be a good solution.
 In the example that follows, we are going to record details of some computers.
 Specifically, we will record whether they are laptops, towers, or have horizontal cases.

 The question